 Occasionally, in a case that began with an all non-public arbitrator panel, a party will amend its pleadings in such a way that a majority public panel would be required.
-As noted, this might occur when a party added a tort claim to prior claims that fit within the three exceptions under Rule 13402(a).
+As noted, this might occur when a party added a tort claim to prior claims that fit within the three exceptions to the majority public panel requirement under Rule 13402(a).
 Under the proposed amendments, this change in panel composition would occur only in disputes involving only members in which an associated person is later added.
 Thus, FINRA is proposing to add a provision to Rule 13402(a) to address amended pleadings that add an associated person as a party.

-The proposed rule change would state that if a member (in a dispute involving only members) amends a pleading to add a party who is an associated person, a majority public panel must be appointed.
-If ranked lists have not been sent to parties, the Director would generate three lists as outlined in Rule 13403(b)(2) of the Industry Code.

-Specifically, the Director would send a public chairperson list, a public arbitrator list, and a non-public arbitrator list.
+The proposed rule change would mean that if a member (in a dispute involving only members) amends a pleading to add a party who is an associated person, the parties will receive a majority public panel.
+If lists of potential arbitrators have not been sent to parties, the Neutral List Selection System (NLSS) would generate three lists as outlined in Rule 13403(b)(2) of the Industry Code.
+Specifically, FINRA would send a public chairperson list, a public arbitrator list, and a non-public arbitrator list.
+If the panel consists of one arbitrator,8 NLSS would generate a public chairperson list, and FINRA would send only this list to the parties.9

-If the ranked lists have been sent to parties but are not yet due, the Director would send two new lists to the parties: a public chairperson list and a public arbitrator list as outlined in Rule 13403(b)(2).
+If the lists have been sent to parties but are not yet due, FINRA would send two new lists to the parties: a public chairperson list and a public arbitrator list as outlined in Rule 13403(b)(2).
 The parties would keep the non-public chairperson list provided to them as described in Rule 13403(a), and would select the non-public arbitrator from this list.
 The arbitrator selected from the public chairperson list would be the chairperson of the panel.
+If the panel consists of one arbitrator, FINRA would send only a new public chairperson list to the parties.
+11

-If the ranked lists are due, then the parties may not amend a pleading to add a new party until a panel has been appointed and the panel grants a motion to add the party.
-If the panel grants the motion to add an associated person, the Director will retain the non-public chairperson from the panel, and remove the remaining non-public arbitrators.
-The parties would select two public arbitrators from new lists that the Director would send to them in the same manner as if the ranked lists are not yet due.
+If the ranked lists are due, then the parties may not amend a pleading to add a new party until a panel has been selected and the panel grants a motion to add the party.
+12 If the panel grants the motion to add an associated person, FINRA will retain the non-public chairperson from the panel, and remove the remaining non-public arbitrators.
+13 The parties would select two public arbitrators from new lists that FINRA would send to them in the same manner as if the ranked lists are not yet due.
 The arbitrator selected from the public chairperson list would be the chairperson of the panel.
+If the panel consists of one arbitrator and the arbitrator grants a motion to add an associated person, the arbitrator